pgiuli/minimal-whitelister/README.md

 # Minimal-Whitelister

-Pretty barebones, but functional discord bot to whitelist members of a discord server into a Pterodactyl based Minecraft instance.
+Pretty barebones, but functional discord bot to whitelist members of a discord server into a Pterodactyl-based Minecraft instance.

 ## Features